 What is the biggest lesson you have learned so far through blogging?

 Not to compare myself to other bloggers – which at the start of my journey I found myself doing quite a lot.
 So and so does this so maybe I should too etc. – you know those kind of thoughts.
 Comparison I believe is a dangerous cycle that eats away at your confidence and also productivity.
-I’ve learnt to shut out all the outside noise and just focus on my blog and what works for me.
+I’ve learned to shut out all the outside noise and just focus on my blog and what works for me.